roach350/simpleblog/README.md

 # SimpleBlog
+A minimal blog compiler written in C++
 ## NOTE
-This project is not in a functional state and is in heavy development
+This project is in a semi functional state as it is in heavy development
 ## Overview
-SimpleBlog takes a series of simple text files and turns them into a static HTML blog
+SimpleBlog takes a series of simple text files and turns them into a static HTML blog.<br>
+It is up to you for how you want host it.
 ### Features
 - code formating
 - simple syntax
-- minimal depencies
+- minimal dependencies
 - fast (written in C++)

 ### File Structure